Futures workshop at World Futures Day 2025

 Compiled by Helena Rydén, Assistant to the UNESCO Chair on Heritage Futures at Linnaeus University.

 World Futures Day (WFD) on 2 December 2025 explored the theme “Anticipation in an Era of Volatility” at UNESCO Headquarters in Paris.
-One of the highlights was the afternoon session, “Crisis Preparedness and Beyond: Future-Making Through Heritage,” where Vicky Karaiskou and Cornelius Holtorf—both UNESCO Chairs—engaged a large and enthusiastic audience.
+One of the highlights was the afternoon futures workshop, “Crisis Preparedness and Beyond: Future-Making Through Culture and Heritage,” where Vicky Karaiskou and Cornelius Holtorf—both UNESCO Chairs—engaged a large (ca 50) and enthusiastic audience.

 Vicky Karaiskou and Cornelius Holtorf at UNESCO HQ in Paris 2 December 2025 preparing for the afternoon session.

-We were divided into four groups.
-After introductions by several UNESCO officials, Vicky and Cornelius took the lead and guided us through the workshop in a structured way.
+After statements by UNESCO, the European Commission and CrisisReady*, Vicky and Cornelius took the lead and guided us through the workshop.
 Both are deeply interested in the culture and values that shape us as human beings—Vicky focusing on the visual dimension.
-She explains her field as follows:

 The workshop was truly engaging.
-We began by discussing what forms a collective identity—language, food, family, and education were among the ideas raised.
-Next, we reflected on the skills needed to cope with a crisis.
+We began by discussing what forms a collective identity: Who are we?
+How do culture and heritage make people who they are?
+Language, food, family and education were among the ideas raised.
+Next, we reflected on how our collective identities are relevant or affected in an anticipated crisis?
 We agreed that care—both as a human trait and as something that must be learned—was essential.
-Finally, we were asked to imagine future scenarios where these skills would matter.
+Finally, we were asked to imagine future scenarios on how our collective identities could be used for crisis prevention, resolution, and recovery in the future?

 If the aim was to foster empathy, inspire positive change, and promote inclusiveness and social resilience for an equitable future, the workshop certainly succeeded.
-By envisioning the future beyond the uncertainty of the unknown, we learned how to mobilize communities and stimulate inspiring thinking, feeling, and acting—unlocking new possibilities for creative, “out-of-the-box” solutions.
+By envisioning the future beyond the uncertainty of the unknown, we learned how to mobilize and stimulate inspiring thinking, feeling, and acting—unlocking new ideas for creative solutions.

 Several participants said this workshop was the highlight of the day, and some even asked to exchange contact details with us, expressing interest in visiting the Chairs for a period.